A couple of weeks ago I felt my productivity had dropped. I felt distracted. Inefficient. Stuck.

 Now that you have purged your phone of clutter, be deliberate about finding a few ways to reduce the clutter in your head.
 How can you use technology to get things out of your head and completed?

 For the past several months my wife, Teresa, and I have struggled to follow through on keeping our budget up to date and on the top of our minds.
-Not only did this make our budgeting process less efficient, it created stress and drag on our productivity.
+Not only did this make our budgeting process less efficient, it created stress and was a drag on our productivity.
 It seemed like it was always hanging over our heads.

 In stepping back, I realized that our budget itself was totally unoptimized.
 We got rid of our legacy software and moved to a product that is optimized for mobile phones.
 Now our budget is at our fingertips and with one click of a button I can both see where we are and record a purchase.
 My budget is with me at decision time so that I can get the clutter out of my head, into my phone, and move on with my life.